link867/praelatus/README.md

 Praelatus is a modern bug tracker and ticketing system inspired by JIRA, BugZilla, and the many support ticketing systems members of the Core Team have used throughout their careers.

 Grown from frustration with today’s disparate and difficult methods of bug reporting, Praelatus aims to simplify the way other [Open Source](https://opensource.org/) projects operate.
-Through intuitive workflows and support for “Internet Driver’s License” accounts such as Github, Google, and Twitter, we want any user to be able to submit a ticket in three clicks or less – including account creation – without the need of a user manual.
+Through intuitive workflows and support for “Internet Driver’s License” accounts such as Github, Google, and Twitter, any user can submit a ticket in three clicks or less – including account creation – without the need of a user manual.

 ## Contributing